Cherry1315/Java_A1_ObjectOrientedProgramming/README.md

-University assessment.
+## University assessment
-Mark gained: HD (88.33%).
+This project was part of a university assessment where the following concepts were evaluated:
-Assessed on creating and using abstract classes & interfaces, polymorphism, generic classes & interfaces, wildcards, and simple lambda expressions.
+- Creating and using abstract classes & interfaces
+- Polymorphism
+- Generic classes & interfaces
+- Wildcards
+- Simple lambda expressions

+**Grade:** High Distinction (88.33%).
-Note: There are small fixes/changes that could have been made to abstract classes & interfaces, and wildcards for full marks (100%).
+*Note:* Minor inprovments could have been made to abstract classes & interfaces and wildcards for a perfect score (100%).